Audiveris/audiveris/docs/_pages/main/main_window.md

 In this Data tab, the staff lines are drawn as thin lines.

 All tabs, except the Data tab, can be manually closed.
-Most can be re-opened via the `Sheet` pulldown menu.
+Most can be re-opened via the `Sheet` pull-down menu.

 ### Boards